notnullgames/null-light/README.md

 ## Cart Layout

 Carts (.null0) are just zip files.
+Any file in the cart can be read by your code.
 They have this layout:

 ```
 ├── game.json